sbplat/tangent-equation-calculator/README.md

 ### Web App

 1. Clone this project.
+2. Install necessary dependencies with `pip install -r requirements.txt`.
-2. Run `index.py` to start the web server.
+3. Run `index.py` to start the web server.
-3. Open the `localhost` address shown in the terminal in your browser.
+4. Navigate to the `localhost:PORT` address (shown in the terminal) in your browser.

 ### Python Module